turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 ## Setting Up Your Server

 We'll be using Express to create a simple web server.
 It will have three main jobs:

 1. Serve static assets
-2. Be something that Socket.io can sink its teeth into
+2. Host our incoming Socket.io `ws://` connections
 3. Route any request for `/` to `/index.html`

-Express is a little bundle of functionality that we can pass into Node's bare bones, built-in `http` module.
-Put in Ruby terms, Express is like Sinatra and `http` is like Rack.
+Recall that Express is a Node library for running basic HTTP servers.

+Node actually provides an even more basic module out of the box:
+`http`.
+Express takes this library and adds some helpful features and convenience wrappers around it, similar to how Sinatra adds an additional layer on top of Ruby's Rack library.

 Let's require our libraries.